 Let’s start off with the cast of characters:

-– 1.5 liter bottle of wine (don’t be afraid to cheap out here!
-The bottle we purchase is under $10, but it tastes fabulous with the other flavors)
+- 1.5 liter bottle of Cabernet (don’t be afraid to cheap out here!
+We use Low-Hanging Fruit, which is less than $10!)

 - 1 can of pulp-free frozen orange juice from concentrate